kazabooboo/gizra.com/_posts/2011-01-24-data-migration-part-2.md

 ---
-created: 1295877669
-layout: post
 tags:
 - Drupal-planet
 - Migrate
-permalink: content/data-migration-part-2
+permalink: /content/data-migration-part-2/
 title: Data Migration - part 2
+created: 1295877669
+layout: post
 ---
 This is the 2nd part of the tutorial.
 You can see the 1st part <a href="/content/data-migration-part-1">here</a>.